practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

-2026-05-19: tbd: median value of SLOC over all languages in below list
+2026-05-19: tbd: median value of SLOC over all languages as listed below

 <br/>